luizfelipegois/luizfelipegois/README.md

 ### About me

-I have been working with React.js, Next.js, TypeScript and Node.js for 2 years, having proficiency in MySQL, PostgreSQL and MongoDB.
-I am dedicated to the efficient creation of Landing Pages and Management Systems, directly contributing to progress and company expansion.
+Software developer for over 2 years, with a solid foundation in Next.js/React.js, TypeScript, Node.js and MongoDB.
+I developed microservices and websites, always aiming to build high-performance and scalable products.

 ##